SoK: Blockchain Decentralization: Data and Empirical Analysis

 \subsection{Causal Inference: EIP-1559}

-EIP-1559 is a major overhaul of the transaction fee mechanism (TFM) for the Ethereum blockchain ~\cite{buterin_2019_eip1559}.
+EIP-1559 is a major overhaul of the transaction fee mechanism (TFM) for the Ethereum blockchain \cite{buterin_2019_eip1559}.
 EIP-1559 makes Ethereum the first major blockchain to move away from the classic first-price auction mechanism in coordinating the demand and supply of transactions.
-On August 5th, 2021, Ethereum activated the London Hard-fork, bringing major changes to the TFM by adding a base fee parameter and how users specify the bids for transaction fees.~\footnote{The base fee adjusts dynamically to reflect the minimum gas price users must pay in each block, responding to the block gas used in the previous block.} Users can now bid the maximum priority charge per gas and the maximum fee per gas in their transactions.
+On August 5th, 2021, Ethereum activated the London Hard-fork, bringing major changes to the TFM by adding a base fee parameter and how users specify the bids for transaction fees.
+The base fee adjusts dynamically to reflect the minimum gas price users must pay in each block, responding to the block gas used in the previous block.
+Users can now bid the maximum priority charge per gas and the maximum fee per gas in their transactions.
 Users tip miners to prioritize their transactions using priority fees per gas unit.
-The maximum fee per gas parameter acts as a cap on both the base and priority fees. \citet{liu_2022_empirical} evidence the positive impacts of EIP-1559 on user experience by simplifying the fee estimation process, reducing the difference in gas price paid between blocks, and decreasing waiting times.
-These changes smoothen the transaction process, making peer-to-peer transactions easier and swifter.
+The maximum fee per gas parameter acts as a cap on both the base and priority fees.
+Liu et al. (2022) \cite{liu_2022_empirical} evidence the positive impacts of EIP-1559 on user experience by simplifying the fee estimation process, reducing the difference in gas price paid between blocks, and decreasing waiting times.
+These changes smoothen the transaction process, making peer-to-peer transactions easier and swifter. \cite{zhang2023understand} show that the Merge further reduces waiting time and market congestion mainly due to the shortening of block intervals.
 In this section, we seek the causal impacts of EIP-1559 on transaction decentralization.
 Our study further connects economic factors to transaction decentralization in cases of mechanism changes.